ChrisFugl/Recurrent-Neural-Network-Grammars/README.md

-# Parallel Recurrent Neural Network Grammars
+# Recurrent Neural Network Grammars
-This repository contains the code associated with the paper: Parallel Recurrent Neural Network Grammars.
+This repository contains the code associated with the master's thesis: Efficient and Interpretable Recurrent Neural Network Grammars.
 This includes a PyTorch implementation of Recurrent Neural Network Grammars.

-[TOC]

 ## Requirements
 This work has only been tested on the following dependencies: